lamberta/devkit-doc/examples/guide/animation/pause/readme.md

 ## Animation, pause

 This example demonstrates how pause and resume an animation.

-How to use: click on the view to pause, click again to resume
+You can click on the view the pause or resume the animation.

 Import the View class and animate